saiftynet/Perl/README.md

 ## A module

+These are loacated in Algorithm/lib/Algorithm/<TopicName>/<AlgorithmName>, and allow an object orientated utilisation of this module

 ## A standalone script

+These have few dependancies and illustrate a Pure Perl implementation of the algorithm

 ## A low level version (e.g. XS, SPVM, or other high performance library)

+These are for performance delivery but mainly use only perl advanced features to achieve this performance

 ## Methods that use external libraries

+These are wrappers around readily avaiable compiled external libraries